nicholaswilde/recipes/docs/reference/tips.md

 Butter should be a room temperature when creamed with sugar.

 Creaming of butter and sugar should happen for an amount of time to make the butter pale, about 5 minutes.

+### :cake: Cake

+When mixing the batter for cake, cream the sugar and butter first, add the egg and butter, combine wet together, combine dry together, then add a third of the dry ingredients, then half the wet, alternating until you end with dry.

+For an oil based cake, whisk the egg and sugar together.

+When using zest, massage the zest into the granulated sugar to release the oils.

 [1]: <https://www.thekitchn.com/refrigerated-cookie-dough-268281>